dragonflyoss/d7y.io/docs/getting-started/installation/binaries.md

 Configure Dfdaemon yaml file, The default path in Linux is `/etc/dragonfly/dfdaemon.yaml` in linux, refer to [Dfdaemon](../../reference/configuration/client/dfdaemon.md).

-Set the `scheduler.manager.netAddrs.addr` address in the configuration file to your actual address.
+Set the `manager.addrs` address in the configuration file to your actual address.
 Configuration content is as follows:

 ```yaml